 MESSAGE AUTODEFER MUST BE DISABLED BEFORE ILR CAN BE ENABLED MEANING AUTODEFER option in DBUTIL has been enabled for the database.
 ROLLBACK or ILR cannot be enabled while deferred output is enabled.
 ACTION Use DBUTIL to disable AUTODEFER and enable ILR or ROLLBACK for the database.
 MESSAGE AUTODEFER MUST BE DISABLED BEFORE ROLLBACK CAN BE ENABLED MEANING The rollback recovery option cannot be used when the database has been enabled for AUTODEFER.
 ACTION Use DBUTIL to disable AUTODEFER and enable ROLLBACK for the database.
 (Refer to chapters 7 and 8 for more information on roll-back recovery.)
 MESSAGE BACKUP DATABASE AND LOG FILE DO NOT MATCH MEANING The logid of the log file and the logid in the database being recovered do not match; i.e., the correct log file is not being used for recovery.
 ACTION Make sure that the database is using the correct log file.
 MESSAGE BAD DATABASE REFERENCE MEANING Database reference following the utility program :RUN command has a syntax error.
-ACTION Correct the error in session mode or press return to terminate the program.
-MESSAGE BAD MAINTENANCE WORD MEANING User invoking the utility is not the creator of the referenced database and has not supplied the correct maintenance word.
-ACTION Correct the error in session mode or press return to terminate the program.
-MESSAGE CANNOT ENABLE BREAK KEY MEANING Internal error.
-ACTION Contact your database administrator.
-MESSAGE CANNOT OPEN DATABASE MEANING The database cannot be opened at this time.
-It could already be open in a mode that does not allow concurrent access.
-ACTION Try the DBUTIL command again later.
+ACTION syntax error.
+Correct the error in session mode or press return to terminate the program.
+ACTION Correct the error in session mode or press return to terminate the Correct the error in session mode or press return to terminate the program.
+MESSAGE Correct the error in session mode or press return to terminate the program.
+BAD MAINTENANCE WORD User invoking the utility is not the creator of the referenced database and MESSAGE MEANING Correct the error in session mode or press return to terminate the program.
+BAD MAINTENANCE WORD User invoking the utility is not the creator of the referenced database and has not supplied the correct maintenance word.
+Correct the error in session mode or press return to terminate the MESSAGE MEANING ACTION Correct the error in session mode or press return to terminate the program.
+BAD MAINTENANCE WORD User invoking the utility is not the creator of the referenced database and has not supplied the correct maintenance word.
+Correct the error in session mode or press return to terminate the program.